kenanjasim/personal-website/content/posts/cka-notes.md

-+++
+---
-title = 'Certified Kubernetes Administrator Notes' date = "2024-01-16"
+title: 'Certified Kubernetes Administrator Notes'
+date: "2024-01-16"
-author = "Kenan Jasim"
+author: "Kenan Jasim"
-categories = ["notes"]
-tags = ["kubernetes", "notes"]
+tags: ["kubernetes", "notes"]
-+++
+toc: true
+readTime: true
+autonumber: true

-A couple of years ago now, I did my Certified Kubernetes Administrator exam, I created a set of notes containing everything I needed to know for the exam.
-I have decided to share these notes in the hope that they will help others.
+summary: "A couple of years ago now, I did my Certified Kubernetes Administrator exam, I created a set of notes containing everything I needed to know for the exam.
+I have decided to share these notes in the hope that they will help others."
+description: "A set of notes I created while preparing for the Certified Kubernetes Administrator exam."
+---

 # Section 1: Core Concepts